Office of Loan Programs

 The collection of documentation needed for the review, approval and funding of a new UC home loan application is often referred to as the loan origination process.

-Over the past twenty years of originating MOP loans here at OLP, we have been asked many questions about the loan process by borrowers like yourself.
+Over the past thirty years of originating MOP loans here at OLP, we have been asked many questions about the loan process by borrowers like yourself.
 For your convenience, we have compiled a list of our most frequently asked questions and answers and divided them into five categories as listed below.

 - I am a UC employee and would like a MOP loan.
 Am I eligible?